 Graduates of the program are eligible to take the National Certification Examination required to practice as a nurse anesthetist.

-The Augusta University Nursing Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), 222 S. Prospect Avenue, Park Ridge, IL 60068, (547) 655-1160.
-The program received a full 10-year accreditation in October, 2011.
+The Nursing Anesthesia Program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, 222 S. Prospect Avenue, Park Ridge, IL 60068, 547-655-1160.

 Plan of Study